Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/05-bottom_up_rtl_kernel/doc/krnl_cbc.md

 For `output sync`, at clock edge **c** and **d**, `ap_done` is confirmed and de-asserted by the  `ap_continue` signal, meaning the completion of one kernel job.
 When the XRT scheduler detects the `ap_done` signal has been asserted, XRT asserts `ap_continue`.
 Generally, this should be implemented as a self-clear signal, so that it only keeps one cycle.

-From the waveform, you can see that before the `ap_done` signal was asserted, the kernel uses the  `ap_ready` signal to tell XRT that it can accept new input data.
+From the waveform, you can see that before the `ap_done` signal was asserted, the kernel uses the  `ap_ready` signal to tell the XRT that it can accept new input data.
 This scheme acts as back-pressure on the `input sync` stage to enable the task pipeline to fully utilize the hardware capability.
 In the above example waveform, XRT writes `ap_start` bit and `ap_continue` bit twice each in the AXI control slave register.

 The following table lists all the control register and kernel arguments included in AXI slave port.
 There is no interrupt support in this kernel.